UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

 .. note::

-  In this course we will use MATLAB R202??.
+  In this course we will mainly use MATLAB R2023b.

 .. admonition:: Output at UPPMAX (Rackham) as of 16 October 2024
     :class: dropdown